 Along with Simon, a second towering figure of 'old' behavioral economics was George Katona.
 He became interested in the psychological foundations of economic behavior as a result of experiencing hyperinflation in Germany (Angner and Lowenstein 2012).
 One of Katona's major contributions was to emphasize the role of "intervening variables" - variables that intervene between stimulus and response, modifying how people actually behave.
-Accounting for an intervening variable, such as an individual's or group's expectations about the future, helps explain why a given set of economic factors can cause divergent responses across groups or over time periods.
+Accounting for an intervening variable helps explain why a given set of economic factors can cause divergent responses across groups or over time periods.
 We mention Katona for two reasons.
-First, his work on intervening variables provides a foundation for our later argument that mental models are a critical missing variable in economic analysis.
-Second, in line with the earlier discussion of the need for mid-level generalizations, Katona was an early proponent of finding a middle theoretical ground for behavioral insights that were more than just "aberrations" from the standard model yet were not as unpredictable as Keynesian "animal spirits" -- polar descriptions that he thought needlessly limited our understanding of behavior as well as of corrective policy reactions (Curtin 2017).
-In addition, Katona viewed context-dependent information processing as standard rather than aberrational behavior-a point we return to when we discuss the need for behavioral development economics to move beyond a paradigm in which the influences of sociocultural factors on decision-making are shoehorned into a framework that characterizes them as 'deviations' from rationality.
+First, his work on intervening variables provides a foundation for our later argument that past experience and exposure shape mental models are a critical missing variable in economic analysis.
+Second, in line with the earlier discussion of the need for middle-range theory, Katona was an early proponent of finding a middle theoretical ground for behavioral insights that were about more than "aberrations" from the standard model yet were not as unpredictable as Keynesian "animal spirits" -- polar descriptions that he thought needlessly limited our understanding of behavior as well as of corrective policy reactions (Curtin 2017).
+Katona viewed context-dependent information processing as standard rather than aberrational behavior-a point we return to when we discuss the need for behavioral development economics to move beyond a paradigm in which the influences of sociocultural factors on decision-making are shoehorned into a framework that characterizes them as 'deviations' from rationality.